-While tooth loss is unfortunate, there is now great technology available to us to provide the next best solution to replace your missing tooth; known as a Dental Implant.
+While tooth loss is unfortunate, there is great technology available to Geelong patients to provide the next best solution to replace your missing tooth; known as a Dental Implant.

-While implants have been around for over 10 years, the technology has advanced and is now part of daily dental practice.
+While implants have been around for over 50 years, the technology has advanced and is now part of daily dental practice.
 The most common question we are asked is how long a dental implant will last.
-Once the implant has successfully fused to the bone, success rate for implants is high and with the right care can last a lifetime.
+Once the implant has successfully fused to the bone, success rate for implants is in the high 90s and with the right care can last a lifetime.
 However, there are some considerations which may influence the success rate of an implant in individual cases.

-A dental implant is a permanent solution for replacing missing teeth.
+A dental implant is a great solution for replacing missing teeth.
 With this treatment provided by Dentalspa Geelong you can regain a functional bite and also the aesthetic result.

-Dental implants can make an appealing alternative to bridges and dentures for tooth replacement.
-A dental implant involves a surgical proceedure in which an artificial tooth root made of titanium is inserted into the jawbone.
-After a stage of healing, a dental crown or bridge is then made and attached to the titanium rod to replace one or more missing teeth.
+Dental implants can make an appealing alternative to bridges as they don’t rely on the neighbouring teeth and unlike dentures they’re fixed in the mouth.
+A dental implant involves a surgical procedure in which an artificial tooth root made of titanium is inserted into the jawbone.
+After a stage of healing, a dental crown or bridge is then made and attached to the titanium root to replace one or more missing teeth.